charlesneimog/Awesome-Pd/docs/objects/resonator2~.md

 # resonator2~

-`resonator2~` is a wrap around `cpole~`.
-It is very similar to `vcf~`, which is also a wrap around `cpole~`, but has no constant maximum gain at 0dB - so it works like `resonator~` with a constant skirt.
-Like `resonator~`, it takes a decay time for resonance.
-Unlike `resonant~`, you shouldn't excite it with noise as the filter produces very high gain output, so it's really suited just to be excited by impulses.
-By the way, this filter is the basis of `damp.osc~` and `resonbank2~`.
+The `resonator2~` object is a resonant complex one-pole filter, designed to be excited by impulses.
+It produces two oscillating outputs, one with a cosine and one with a sine initial phase, making it suitable for creating resonant effects and simplified physical models like a 'Spring Model'.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `resonator2~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>